JohnGorter/TSCRIPTDEV/slides/03-types/080-literal-types.md

 ### Literal types

-Since TypeScript 2, a literal is also its own type.
+Since TypeScript 2, a literal can also be a type.

 ```typescript
 let theAwserToEverything: 42 = 42;